Video Prediction Transformers without Recurrence or Convolution: Method

 For full attention layers, given input \(\mathcal{X} \in \mathbb{R}^{B \times T \times N \times D} \), attention is computed over the sequence of length \( T \times N \).
 As illustrated in Fig~\ref{fig:Factorization} (b.1), we merge and flatten the spatial and temporal tokens to compute attention through several stacked \(\text{GTB}_{st}\).

 For Binary layers, each GTB block processes temporal or spatial sequence independently, which we denote as a binary-TS or binary-ST layer.

 The input is first reshaped, and processed through \(\text{GTB}_t^1\), where attention is applied over the temporal sequence.
 The tensor is then reshaped back to restore the temporal order.
 Subsequently, spatial attention is applied using another \(\text{GTB}_s^2\), where the tensor is flattened along the temporal dimension and processed.

 For Triplet and Quadruplet layers, additional blocks are stacked on top of the Binary structure.
-Triplet-TST captures more temporal dependencies, while Triplet-STS focuses more on spatial dependencies, both using the same number of parameters.
-The Quadruplet layer combines two Binary layers in different orders.